yihchiang/RL-mini-project/README.md

 ## Get Started
 The codes of this example are wrriten using Jupyter Notebook.

-You can just enter the GitHub URL in Google Colab and run it directly.
+You can just enter the GitHub URL of each algorithm in [Google Colab](https://colab.research.google.com/) and run them directly.

 ## Result